 Now is also a great time to make a wedding website with all the information the guests might need including your wedding gift list and detailed travel information.
 Having all the information online will make your wedding planning so much easier and will save on phone calls from guests who will inevitably have loads of questions to ask.

 IT’S GETTING NEARER: JUST HALF A YEAR TO GO

 Around 6 months before your wedding day, you will want to start planning for your honeymoon, meet with your officiant, book a florist, and arrange transportation to and from the wedding.
-It’s also a sensible time to confirm your catering and try sample dishes so your menu is war ready.
+It’s also a sensible time to confirm your catering and try sample dishes so your menu is war-ready.
+Reach out to a local company like the wedding catering Toronto team that will deliver an unforgettable experience on such a special day.
 Don’t forget the vegetarian and vegan options – a must these days.
 Don’t forget your wedding cake either.
-Start considering the the type of decoration you’d like to hire and do it if you want to feel really organised.
+Start considering the type of decoration you’d like to hire and do it if you want to feel really organized.

 4 MONTHS TO GO: IT’S GOT REAL